urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

 CLI commands are used to run and post-process each scenario.
 Onscreen help is always availabe with `uo -h`

 **REopt Lite** optimization happens during the post-processing of each scenario.
 Two types of REopt optimization are available: _scenario-level_, which optimizes for the entire district being simulated, and _feature-level_, which optimizes each building individually.
-It is possible, although unlikely, for the two types to provide identical optimization outputs.

 ## Workflow